tamtr89/GifTastic/README.md

 jQuery for Dom Manipulation
 AJAX for API GET requests

-Code Explanation
-A form was implemented to take the value from a user input box and add it into the topics array.
-CSS Bootstrap was used to arrange the page into columns and display the gifs in a gallery format.
-AJAX Call to Giphy's API was created to access the images by topic entered.
-Event listeners on "click" were utilized as follows:
-To execute the function that adds topics to the array: $("#addShow").on("click", function(event) To display the gifs to the page by clicking on the topic buttons: $(document).on("click", "#show", displayNetflixShow).
-To pause and play the gifs by clicking on the Gifs: $(document).on("click", ".netflixGiphy", pausePlayGifs).
-Function Using AJAX Request to Giphy

 I created a function that allowed me to make an AJAX request to the Giphy API and then allowed me to further parse through the JSON object that was returned to access the rating, and url for the animated and still versions of the gifs.
 The Q parameter of the API was replaced by the search term input by the user and displayed as a button on the page.